 It is vital in a long run for you to make healthy food choices after your weight loss surgery.
 It will help you achieve the maximum weight loss goals at the same time maintaining your nutritional needs.

-A 4 stage diet plan is recommended to patients after the gastric bypass and sleeve gastrectomy operation.
+A 4 stage diet plan is recommended to patients after alln types of weight loss surgery, including gastric bypass and sleeve gastrectomy operations.
 We will provide you more specific guidelines in email.
-For our English speaking customer convenience we offer a free UK based bariatric dietitian’s consultation after you are back home from your surgery.
+For our English speaking customer convenience we offer a free UK based expert bariatric dietitian’s support for 3 months after your surgery.

-The first stage will long up to 14 days after surgery.
-The first 4-5 days you will drink clear liquids – water / diluted, non sugar juice by small sips all day long / herbal tea, room t.
-After the first 4-5 days you can add to your diet nutritious liquids like non fat broth, semi skim milk, sugar free jelly, skim yogurt without bits, clear cream soup, tea, coffee, protein shakes.
+The liquid stage will long up to 14 days after surgery.
+The first 4-5 days you will sip clear liquids – water / diluted, no added sugars juice / luke t peppermint or chamomile tea all day long.
+After the first 4-5 days you can add to your diet nutritious liquids like non fat broth, semi skim milk, sugar free jelly, skim yogurt without bits, clear thin blended soups, tea, decaf coffee, protein shakes.

 Remember the necessary amount of liquid for your body is 1.5 – 2 l a day or 30-35ml of liquid on each kg of your body weight.
 And at least a half of it should be non-caffeine, non-sugar drinks (=water).

 Aim to establish your eating schedule and have 3 main meals per day – breakfast (protein rich drink), lunch (1 small cup of soup & 1 small cup of thin yogurt), and dinner (a protein rich drink and or fruit squash), and 2-3 ‘snack’ meals (for ex. a cup of milk,) between 3 main meals.
 Drink water between all meals.